srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

     When you log into Azure you will arrive at the Azure portal.
 The Azure portal provides you with a customizable UI that you can use to access your Azure resources.

-1. In the upper left corner of the portal window, to open the portal menu, click the hamburger menu icon.
+1. In the upper left corner of the portal window, to open the Azure portal menu, click the hamburger menu icon.

     At the top of the portal menu, you should see a section containing four menu options: